Pyrdacor/Ambermoon.net/Quests.md

 - Dependency of main quests (e.g. finish Tolimar quest to continue grandfather's quest)
 - Source (person name)
 - Amount updates (like find 1/3 items and later 2/3, 3/3)
+- Priorities / recommendations what to do next?

 ## Original game